pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 down to fewer instruction bytes, but is slightly slower.
 Adding speculation (`hp_read_movs_spec`) retains compatibility and closes the performance gap, with a number of instruction bytes comparable to the lock-free membarrier implementation.
-In either case, we rely on `MOVSQ`, an instruction that only exists on `x86` and `amd64`.
+In both cases, we rely on `MOVSQ`, an instruction that only exists on `x86` and `amd64`.

 However, we can also provide portable wait-freedom, once we modify the